Chart Color Schemes

 Educational outcomes in Yagoona - Birrong fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Six schools educate approximately 2,310 students in Yagoona - Birrong, with typical Australian school conditions (ICSEA: 972) and balanced educational opportunities.
-Four primary and two secondary schools serve distinct age groups, with school places per 100 residents at 9.9, below the regional average of 16.8, indicating some students may attend adjacent areas' schools.
-Note: for schools showing 'n/a' in enrolments, refer to their parent campus.
+Six schools operate within Yagoona - Birrong, educating approximately 2,310 students, with typical Australian school conditions (ICSEA: 972) and balanced educational opportunities.
+Four primary and two secondary schools serve distinct age groups, providing 9.9 school places per 100 residents, below the regional average of 16.8.
+Some students may attend schools in adjacent areas.
+Note: for schools showing 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education